Effective, economical and sustainable solutions to meet America’s needs.

 Coasts.
-In a 2017 study, The Nature Conservancy (TNC), in partnership with Risk Management Solutions (a global leading risk modeler for the insurance industry), Guy Carpenter & Co. and others showed that coastal wetlands saved more than $625 million in property damages during Hurricane Sandy and reduced annual property losses by nearly 20% in Ocean County, New Jersey.
+In a 2017 study, The Nature Conservancy (TNC), in partnership with Risk Management Solutions (a global, leading risk modeler for the insurance industry), Guy Carpenter & Co. and others showed that coastal wetlands saved more than $625 million in property damages during Hurricane Sandy and reduced annual property losses by nearly 20 percent in Ocean County, N.J.

 Urban.
-Thousands of cities throughout the nation are under court order to improve water quality impaired by stormwater overflows.
-An Environmental Protection Agency analysis documented an avoided capital cost of $120 million by the City of Lancaster, Pennsylvania, stemming from the city’s decision to use a blended gray and natural infrastructure solution to address water quality pollution occurring from stormwater overflows.
+Thousands of cities throughout the nation are under court order to improve water quality impaired by stormwater overﬂows.
+A U.S. Environmental Protection Agency analysis documented an avoided capital cost of $120 million by the city of Lancaster, Pa., stemming from the city’s decision to use a blended gray and natural infrastructure solution to address water quality pollution occurring from stormwater overﬂows.

 Natural Infrastructure Investments Demonstrate Success

-To mitigate stormwater runoff, Washington, D.C., has instituted a first-of-its-kind stormwater retention credit (SRC) market.
-The market reduces the impact of stormwater runoff, which is the largest-growing source of pollution to the Chesapeake Bay watershed.
+To mitigate stormwater runoﬀ, Washington, D.C., has instituted a ﬁrst-of-its-kind stormwater retention credit (SRC) market.
+The market reduces the impact of stormwater runoﬀ, which is the largest-growing source of pollution to the Chesapeake Bay watershed.
 It allows land-constrained developers to meet a portion of their stormwater retention requirements by purchasing SRCs.
-SRCs are generated by stormwater retention projects elsewhere in Washington, D.C., including green infrastructure projects.
+SRCs are generated by stormwater retention projects elsewhere in the city, including green infrastructure projects.

 Investments in green infrastructure for stormwater retention can bring income to landowners and provide a host of valuable co-beneﬁts, including expanded green space, reduced localized ﬂooding, increased ﬂexibility and onsite revenue options for developers and jobs to build and maintain green infrastructure sites.
 In particular, oﬀsite credit projects create opportunities for infrastructure investments in underserved communities.